abgroen/abgroen/content/post/0001_dayinthelife_sept20/index.md

   caption: 'Image credit: **Steven Vanderheide**'
   placement: 3
 math: true
-title: "day in the life! [ep.1]: Back to Aarhus"
+title: "day in the life [ep.1]: Back to Aarhus"
 ---

 This will become the first blog-post in the day in the life series where I set out to answer: who am I - where - and why?
 Follow my journey.